RWS/Sdl-studio-powershell-toolkit/README.md

     - `....\windowspowershell\modules\TMHelper`
     - `....\windowspowershell\modules\ToolkitInitializer`
 5. Open the PowerShell **(x86)** command prompt (since Trados Studio is a 32-bit application)
-6. Before running script make sure the `$StudioVersion` parameter in the `Sample_Roundtrip.ps1` corresponds to version of Studio you are using *("Studio16" for Studio 2021, "Studio17" for Studio 2022)*
+6. Before running script make sure the `$StudioVersion` parameter in the `Sample_Roundtrip.ps1` corresponds to version of Studio you are using *("Studio16" for Studio 2021, "Studio17" for Studio 2022, "Studio18" for Studio 2024)*

+## Finding the Studio Version
+The Trados Studio version that you are ussing can be found in one of the following locations:
+- `C:\Program Files (x86)\Trados\Trados Studio` for Trados Studio 2022 and 2024
+- `C:\Program Files (x86)\SDL\SDL Trados Studio` for older versions, including Trados Studio 2021.

+If the above paths does not contain `Program Files (x86)` does not exist, you can replace that with `Program Files`
+    - e.g `C:\Program Files\Trados\Trados Studio`

+At the above path there is a folder whose name represents the Studio Version.

 ## Sample script usage
 1. Open a PowerShell command prompt as Administrator